 Doug Avery of Viget points out he prefers to use this technique on the HTML tag, freeing the body tag for dynamic classes.
 That works just fine.
-Also it combo’s really well with the Avoiding the FOUC v3.0 technique as well as Modernizr.
+I later changed all my sites to use it on HTML instead of body, actually… Also it combo’s really well with the Avoiding the FOUC v3.0 technique as well as Modernizr.

 You fancy something different?